bordmelo/bordmelo/README.md

 ### A little more about me...

 I am 24 years old, I live in Brazil, I am currently practicing Node.js, React.js and React Native.
 Passionate about open source projects and with that create a organization called <a href="https://github.com/SpectrumTeam/introduction">Spectrum</a>.
-I like to spend my free time with video games and board games.
+I like to spend my free time playing video games and board games.

 <p align="left">
   <a href="https://twitter.com/bordmelo" target="_blank">